Qiskit/rustworkx/paper.md

 retworkx.dijkstra_shortest_paths(graph, a, c, weight_fn=float)
 ```

-In the provided example, we find the shortest path from $A$ to $C$ using Dijkstra's algorithm.
+In the provided example, we find the shortest path from $A$ to $C$ using Dijkstra's algorithm [@Dijkstra1959ANO].
 Firstly, we create the graph and add three nodes labeled A, B, and C. Each time **`add_node`** is called, the method returns the node index associated with the newly added node.

 Secondly, we add three edges connecting the nodes. **`add_edges_from`** accepts a list containing tuples of node indices and the edge weight, and returns a list of associated edge indices.